Duchesne Center Office: Founders Gallery

 Ms. Patricia Hess, Office Manager

-Father Wil Tyrrell, S.A., coordinates all interfaith and Catholic programs on campus and advises the Catholic Student Association.
-He teaches in the First year Program-Freshmen Seminar and lectures in World Religions at Manhattanville.
+Wil Tyrrell, S.A., is the director of the Duchesne Center for religion & social justice and the office of Study Abroad.
+He is an ordained Roman Catholic Franciscan priest who coordinates interfaith and Catholic programs on campus and advises the Catholic Student Association.
+He lectures in World Religions at Manhattanville.
+He celebrates Catholic mass with the Manhattanville community and serves the Hispanic community of Holy Cross Church on 42nd Street in New York City.
 Fr.
-Wil is also the Director of the Study Abroad Prgram on Campus.
-He celebrates Catholic mass with the Manhattanville community and serves at Holy Cross Roman Catholic Church on 42nd Street in New York City.
-Fr.
-Tyrrell is also consultant to Ecumenical Trends, a board member of St. Christopher's Inn, a homeless shelter, and of Westchester Interfaith Clergy Network.
-In the summer, he lectures on World Religions and Interreligious Dialogue for the Centro Pro Unione in Rome, Italy.
-He earned his BA in World Religion and Literature from SUNY at Stony Brook; MA in Philosophy and Biblical Studies from California State University and Fordham University, respectively; a M.Div. in Theology from Catholic University; and a Doctorate in Ministry from the Graduate Theological Foundation.
+Tyrrell is a board member of St. Christopher's Inn, a homeless shelter, and Westchester Interfaith Clergy Network.
+In the summer, he lectures on World Religions, Interreligious and intercultural Dialogue for the Centro Pro Unione in Rome, Italy.
+He earned his BA in World Religion and Literature from SUNY at Stony Brook; MA in Biblical Studies at Fordham University; M.Div. in Theology from Catholic University; MA in Philosophy from UCALState-LA; and, a Doctorate in Ministry from the Graduate Theological Foundation in Intercultural Dialogue.

 Craig Donnelly, Jr.